Aldiyar Ansat

-Aldiar Añsat (Алдияр Аңсат; born July 15, 2008) is a Kazakhstani chess player.
+Aldiar Añsat (Алдияр Аңсат; born July 15, 2008) is a Kazakhstani chess grandmaster.

 Chess career

 In December 2023, he won the Kazakhstani Chess Championship, prevailing over Arystanbek Urazaev and grandmaster Denis Makhnev after the rapid tiebreak games.

 In April 2025, he won the Asian Zonal 3.4 Chess Championship, earning the right to play in the Chess World Cup 2025.

+He participated in the Chess World Cup 2025.
+In the first round, he held grandmaster Jorge Cori to draws in both their classical games, but was eliminated on rapid tiebreaks.

+In July 2026, he crossed the 2500 rating mark and secured the Grandmaster title.

 Personal life

 He attends the School Lyceum No. 70 in Astana.